 Buttermilk is excellent for reacting with the baking soda, making your muffins rise better, and be more fluffy.
 And it also helps keep your muffins soft and moist when you store them.

 However, if you don’t have it on hand, add one tablespoon of white vinegar or lemon juice to your measuring cup, and fill the rest of the 3/4 cup needed with regular milk.
-Let it sit for about 5 minutes to curdle, then use in place of the buttermilk.
+Let it sit for about 5 minutes to curdle, then use it in place of the buttermilk.

 If you don’t have vinegar, go ahead and just use plain milk, keeping in mind that the muffins will still be good, even if not quite as fluffy.